-- 1) Students must achieve a grade of "B-" (80%) or higher in every nursing course.
-Students who do not achieve a minimum grade of "B-" (80%) in any nursing course (classroom course or clinical/lab course) will be placed in a probationary status within the Nursing Program.
-While in probationary status student must maintain a GPA of 2.80 or higher.
-For progression in the program students have the following options: - a.
+- 1) Students must achieve a grade of "B-" (80%) or higher in all nursing courses (classroom and clinical/lab).
+Students who do not achieve a minimum grade of "B-" (80%) will be placed in a probationary status within the Nursing Program.
+While in probationary status student must maintain a GPA of 2.80 or higher and they have the following options: - a.
 Continue in the Nursing Program in non-clinical nursing courses.
 Students must submit a progression plan for readmittance into courses into which they were unsuccessful.
 The progression plan must be submitted to the Nursing Program by September 1st for spring semester and January 31st for fall semester. - b.
 Students may step out of the program and reapply during the next application period.
-The student must submit an application for readmission to the Nursing Program by September 1st for spring readmission and January 31st for fall readmission. - 2) Students who subsequently receive a second grade of below "B-" (80%) in any nursing course will be dismissed from the Program and are not eligible for readmission. - 3) All remaining General Education core requirements must be completed by the end of the summer semester prior to entering the senior year of nursing courses. - 4) Students must complete the Program of required nursing courses within five years of initial entry into the Program.
+The student must apply for readmission to the Nursing Program by September 1st for spring readmission and January 31st for fall readmission and adhere to the policies stated below in the section titled "Requirements for Readmission". - 2) Students who subsequently receive a second grade of below "B-" (80%) in any nursing course will be dismissed from the Program and are not eligible for readmission. - 3) All remaining General Education core requirements must be completed by the end of the summer semester prior to entering the senior year of nursing courses. - 4) Students must complete the Program of required nursing courses within five years of initial entry into the Program.
 Students who exceed the five-year time limit will be dismissed from the Program and are not eligible for readmission.